repath-studio/repath-studio/RELEASING.md

 ## Update changelog

-Update `CHANGELOG.md` following by following the preexisting format.
+Update `CHANGELOG.md` by following the preexisting format.
 Also see [Keep a Changelog](https://keepachangelog.com/en/1.1.0/).

 ## Git commit, tag and push